-Put 45,000 attendees and more than 1,300 vendors in one conference center, leave to argue, discuss and promote for a week and what you get is the gargatum annual Healthcare Information and Management Systems Society (HIMSS) conference.
+Put 45 thousand attendees and more than 1,300 vendors in one conference center, leave to argue, discuss, and promote for a week and what you get is the gargantuan annual Healthcare Information and Management Systems Society (HIMSS) conference.

-Tons of information emerged from the week-long conference held in Orlando this year.
-Among the countless sessions, presentations and buzz on the showfloor, three dominant themes surfaced that are going to continue shaping the healthcare industry in the year (and years) to come: data and digitization in healthcare, interoperability and delivery to patients.
+Tons of information emerged from the week-long conference held in Orlando, FL this year.
+Among the countless sessions, presentations, and buzz on the show floor, three dominant themes surfaced that are going to continue shaping the healthcare industry in the year (and years) to come:

 But with progress comes obsoletion and the first generation of digital tools — the old-style server-based systems — are being overthrown for cloud-based systems.
 So much so, that it’s at the state that platforms have to run in the cloud or people won’t even consider using them.

-With all the advancements in the EHR scene, some of these hospitals and medical practices are now using their second or even third EHR.
+With all the advancements in the EHR scene, some hospitals and medical practices are now using their second or even third EHR.
 But as their needs progress and evolve, many of these organizations have come to the realization that EHRs cannot fulfill all their workflow needs.
-Instead, these organizations are turning to other third party add-on tools to fill the gaps and perform these functions.
+Instead, these organizations are turning to other third-party add-on tools to fill the gaps and perform these functions.

-Which sounds great.
+That sounds great.
 However, it’s not all good news.
-Interfacing with third party tools (or any other systems for that matter) has become a major hurdle for healthcare.
+Interfacing with third-party tools (or a whole other system for that matter) has become a major hurdle for healthcare.
 And there were extensive discussions around this topic at HIMSS.

 Interoperability in Healthcare